What is ambient intelligence (AmI)?

 Ambient intelligence, sometimes referred to as AmI, is the element of a pervasive computing environment that enables it to interact with and respond appropriately to the humans in that environment.
 That capacity is enabled by unobtrusive embedded devices in the environment and natural user interfaces, which provide some services autonomously in response to perceived needs and accept user input through voice, gesture and other noninterruptive methods.

 Popular examples of ambient intelligence include devices that automatically respond to a person's voice, such as Google Assistant and Amazon Alexa.
 Along with technologies such as the internet of things (IoT), artificial intelligence, robotics and nanotechnology, ambient intelligence is sometimes considered among the transformative technologies underpinning the Fourth Industrial Revolution, or Industry 4.0.

 Ambient intelligence powering IoT

-Transparency: Transparency, in the context of transparent computing, essentially means "invisibility."
-People interact with embedded systems naturally -- asking a question rather than, for example, picking up a tablet and typing a search query.
+- Transparency.
+In the context of transparent computing, transparency essentially refers to invisibility.
+People interact with ambient intelligence systems naturally -- for example, by asking a question rather than picking up a tablet and typing a search query.

-Context awareness: This component is the ability of a system or system component to gather information about its environment at any given time and adapt behaviors accordingly.
-Contextual or context-aware computing uses software and hardware to automatically collect and analyze data to guide responses.
-Potential systems for data collection and response include sensors, emotion analytics and Affective computing software.
+- Context awareness.
+Context-aware systems and system components can gather information about their environment at any time and adapt their behavior accordingly.
+Contextual or context-aware computing automatically collects and analyzes data to guide a system's responses using software and hardware.
+Potential data collection and response systems include sensors, emotions analytics and affective computing software.

-Machine learning: This capacity makes it possible for devices in the environment to learn from experience, extrapolate from current data and expand on their knowledge and capabilities autonomously.
+- Machine learning.
+Machine learning models enable devices in the environment to learn from experience, extrapolate from current data, and autonomously expand on their knowledge and capabilities.